-> Probiotics shouldn’t be confused with prebiotics.
-Prebiotics are carbohydrates and fibres such as inulin and other fructo-oligosaccharides found in foods like artichoke, bananas and asparagus.
-The microorganisms in your gastrointestinal tract use these prebiotics as fuel.
+Probiotics shouldn’t be confused with prebiotics.
+Prebiotics are carbohydrates and fibres such as inulin and other fructo-oligosaccharides found in foods like artichoke, bananas, and asparagus.
+The microorganisms in your gastrointestinal tract use prebiotics as fuel.

-> Supplements called ‘synbiotics’ contain both prebiotic molecules and probiotic organisms (2).
-Synbiotics offer a dual-action strategy for even greater health benefits.
-A diet rich in pre and probiotic foods supports your gut to develop a robust immunity.
+Supplements called ‘synbiotics’ contain both prebiotic molecules and probiotic organisms.2 Synbiotics offer a dual-action strategy for even greater health benefits.
+A diet rich in pre and probiotic foods support your gut to develop a robust immunity.

-> Understanding probiotics for runners
+Understanding probiotics for runners

 As the popularity of ‘gut health’ supplements for athletes increases, a basic knowledge of the assortment of beneficial probiotics in your supplement is helpful.